hoyeunglee/Origin-of-languages-letters/README.md

 notice that 1 and 2 and 25 are empty, this meaning you can think yourself.

 English number of letters 26, Russian number of letters 33

+this program is invented by Ho Yeung, Lee in 2021-2022 copyright is reserved.